-- (1) a child, parent, grandchild, grandparent, brother or sister of the trustee; - (2) the spouse or civil partner of the trustee or of any person falling within sub-clause (a) above; - (3) a person carrying on business in partnership with the trustee or with any person falling within sub-clause (1) or (2) above; - (4) an institution which is controlled - - (a) by the trustee or any connected person falling within sub-clause (1), (2), or (3) above; or - (b) by two or more persons falling within sub-clause (4)(a), when taken together; (5) a body corporate in which: - (a) the charity trustee or any connected person falling within sub- clauses (1) to (3) has a substantial interest; or - (b) two or more persons falling within sub-clause 5(a) who, when taken together, have a substantial interest. - (6) Sections 350 352 of the Charities Act 2011 apply for the purposes of interpreting the terms used in this clause.

-Names and Signatures

-NOTES

-The constitution is in two parts.

-Part 1 covers the purposes of the charity and how its money and other property can be used.
-It also contains the powers to change the constitution and to wind the charity up.
-Part 2 sets out the administrative provisions, including membership, the appointment of charity trustees, members' and trustees' meetings and the powers available to the trustees in running the charity.

-The provisions in part 1 can only be changed by a 2/3rds majority of members present and voting at a general meeting whereas those in part 2 only require a simple majority to make changes.

-The members of the main u3a committee are the trustees of the Charity.
+(1) a child, parent, grandchild, grandparent, brother or sister of the trustee;

+(2) the spouse or civil partner of the trustee or of any person falling within sub-clause(1) above;

+(3) a person carrying on business in partnership with the trustee or with any person falling within sub-clause (1) or (2) above;

+(4) an institution which is controlled

+(a) by the trustee or any connected person falling within sub-clause (1), (2), or (3) above; or

+(b) by two or more persons falling within sub-clause (4)(a), when taken together;

+(5) a body corporate in which:

+(a) the charity trustee or any connected person falling within sub-clauses (1) to (3) has a substantial interest; or

+(b) two or more persons falling within sub-clause 5(a) who, when taken together, have a substantial interest.

+(6) Sections 350 - 352 of the Charities Act 2011 apply for the purposes of interpreting the terms used in this clause.

+Those signed below certify that this is a true copy.

+Officers

+Chairperson Date

+Vice-Chairperson Date

+Secretary Date

+Treasurer Date

+Other Committee Members

+Date

+Date

+Date

+Date

+Date

+Date